 York woman facing charges after children found to be malnourished

-YORK COUNTY, Pa.– A York woman is facing charges after allegedly she malnourished her children.
+YORK COUNTY, Pa.– A York woman is facing charges after she allegedly malnourished her children.

 Kyesha Washington, 26, is facing endangering the welfare of children charges for her role in the incident.